mSOC-io/webtraffic-reference/README.md

 # disclaimer

 This page is for informational and educational purposes **only**.
 Interpretation of data is highly specific to individual organzations and their specific applications.
-Blocking traffic or declaring an incident should occur only after a proper investigation and vetting of data is performed.
+Blocking traffic or declaring an incident should occur only after a proper investigation and vetting of data relevant to the specific circumstances is performed.

 # data presentation